-Wall & Roof Collapse Accidents Lawyer
+Wall & Roof Collapses Lawyer in NYC

 Wall and roof collapses on construction sites are a common cause of serious injury.
 Statistics show, almost eleven percent (11%) of New York’s workforce is employed by the construction industry, making accidents at such job sites a regular occurrence.

 Construction workers are at significant risk of dangerous wall and roof collapse while working.
 Wall and roof collapses are a major cause of construction injuries and fatalities and cost millions of dollars in property damage per year.
 Regulatory agencies and New York State Law place the responsibility for construction site safety on construction companies, contractors, and subcontractors.
 New York Labor Law specifically mandates, that employers and property owners owe a duty to their workers to provide a safe working environment.

 Construction site wall, roof and ceiling collapses are often the result of poor supervision, hazardous conditions, a lack of proper safety equipment, and pressure from employers to have work performed in unsafe environments.
 According to OSHA – The Occupational Safety and Health Administration, walls and roof collapse are is the top eighth (8th) cause of construction site fatalities and injuries, per year.
 A wall or roof collapse is often the result of a serious design flaw or safety malfunction by ones employer.

 If you are a construction worker injured in during a wall or roof collapse on a construction site, you need to contact the personal injury lawyers of Pazer, Epstein, Jaffe & Fein, P.C immediately to evaluate your claim.

 Cause of Roof and Wall Collapse on Construction Sites

 Construction site collapses and the resulting accidents may be caused by a variety of employer safety related work-site negligence, including:

 - Badly framed Walls